StrangerealIntel/CyberThreatIntel/North Korea/APT/Kimsuky/2020-03-20/Analysis.md

 #End If
 ```

-<h6>The last block of code is the function for auto-execute the malicious code.
+<h6>The last block of code is the function for auto-executing the malicious code.
 This request and execute python code in memory (fileless).</h6>

 ```python
 Sub AutoOpen()